ygeorg01/Im2SurfTex/README.md

 ## 🙌 Acknowledgments

-- **[Paint3D]**, This project used multiple parts form paint3D repository.
-Please also consider also this work.
+- **[Paint3D]**, This project used multiple parts from paint3D repository.
+Please also consider this work.

 ## 📎 Citation